TripSea/Fortfolio/_market_analysis/2025-11-12-hr5371-government-shutdown-market-implications.md

 ## Why This Bill Matters

 Passage of H.R.5371 restores government operations, mitigating economic drag from halted services and fiscal uncertainty.
 Historical data from prior shutdowns, such as the 2018-2019 event, shows resolutions correlate with GDP recovery signals per U.S. Bureau of Economic Analysis reports.
-For Fortfolio.io users, this supports our proprietary screening tools by enhancing data reliability in stable economic conditions.
-Legally, it reduces risks for investors tied to government contractors, aligning with compliance under the Investment Advisers Act of 1940—no direct liability for Fortfolio, but we advise monitoring SEC disruptions.
+Legally, it reduces risks for investors tied to government contractors, aligning with compliance under the Investment Advisers Act of 1940, but we advise monitoring SEC disruptions.

 ## Potential Stock Market Impacts